Learning pyramid

-The learning pyramid (also known as “the cone of learning”, “the learning cone”, “the cone of retention”, “the pyramid of learning”, or “the pyramid of retention”) is a group of ineffective learning models and representations relating different degrees of retention induced from various types of learning.
+The learning pyramid (also known as “the cone of learning”, “the learning cone”, “the cone of retention”, “the pyramid of learning”, or “the pyramid of retention”) is a pseudoscientific group of ineffective learning models and representations relating different degrees of retention induced from various types of learning.

 Description

 The earliest such representation is believed to originate in a 1954 book called Audio-Visual Methods in Teaching.

 A pyramid model was supposedly developed by the National Training Laboratories Institute in the early 1960s, on its main campus in Bethel, Maine, for which the original, internal research is said to have been lost.
 Despite this, NTL's learning pyramid model became a central representation of this concept with a large number of models drawing from it.
 NTL's model generally used the following divisions: